-Then it is north, through the narrow, fertile Tingwall valley, site of the Thing, the old Norse parliament.
-From there we carry on northwards through the lonely, wilderness of the Lang Kames to the tiny village of Voe - looking as if it had been transplanted from the Norwegian fjords.
+Then it's north, through the narrow, fertile Tingwall valley, site of the Thing, the old Norse parliament.
+From there we carry on northwards through the lonely, wilderness of the Lang Kames to the village of Voe - looking as if it had been transplanted from Norway.

 Continuing north past Mavis Grind - where the Mainland of Shetland is almost divided in two – we arrive at Northmavine and Hillswick with its timber built hotel.
 Originally built in Norway, the hotel was floated to Shetland in sections and rebuilt to accommodate tourists arriving by steamer.

-A short, picturesque drive takes us to Eshaness with its square lighthouse perched on the clifftop.
+A short drive takes us to Eshaness with its square lighthouse perched on the clifftop.
 Black, basalt cliffs dissect the caldera of an ancient volcano.
-The tour guide will take you for a short stroll along this rugged coastline with its cliffs, blowholes and spectacular rock stacks.
+We will go for a short stroll along this rugged coastline with its cliffs, blowholes and spectacular rock stacks.

-It is then a short drive to Stenness, site of a 19th century Haaf fishing station where your tour guide will describe the type of fishing done there in the 19th century.
-This was a dangerous undertaking carried out by hardy men in small, open boats.
+It is then a short drive to Stenness, site of a 19th century Haaf fishing station where you will hear about the fishing done there in the 19th century - a dangerous undertaking carried out by hardy men in small, open boats.
 Many lives were lost over the years.

 There will also be time to visit Tangwick Haa - once the home of the powerful Cheyne family and now a small museum - and enjoy refreshments at the nearby Braewick Café with breath-taking views over St Magnus Bay.

 Cliffs at Eshaness.
 Copyright, Les Sinclair, Tour Guide